Gibe, jibe, jive, gybe

-Gibe refers to taunts or derisive remarks.
+Gibe refers to a taunt or a derisive remark.
 It functions as both a verb (to taunt) and a noun (taunt).
-Jibe has a nautical use (relating to turning the sail to go on an opposite tack), but it’s most often used to mean agree or to be in accordJive refers to either jazz music, dancing, or nonsense talk, although it often sounds archaic or ironic in its non-dancing-related senses.
+Jibe has a nautical use (relating to turning the sail to go on an opposite tack), but it’s most often used to mean agree or to be in accordJive refers to either jazz music, dancing, or nonsense talk, although it can sound old-fashioned or ironic in its senses unrelated to dance.
 It functions as both a noun (for the dance, music, or talk) and a verb (to engage in the dance, music, or talk).
-Gybe is an alternative spelling of the nautical sense of jibe.
-Most of us will never have to use it.

 Examples